stayn1ght/MycobiomeDB_Document/src/webinterface/diseasecentricpages.md

 This page is used to decribe in details of gut microbiota data associated with a specific disease.

 This page typically consists of four sections.
-Below the [Crohn Disease :octicons-link-16:](https://gmrepo.humangut.info/phenotypes/D003424) page is used as an example.
+Below the [Crohn Disease](https://gmrepo.humangut.info/phenotypes/D003424) page is used as an example.

 ### 1. Overview of <code>Crohn Disease</code> associated gut microbiota data